 Developing Your Message

-Your television commercial must communicate your key message within 15, 30, or 60 seconds.
-Focus on one primary benefit or call-to-action rather than trying to cover multiple points.
-Viewers need to understand and remember your message immediately.
+Your TV commercial must communicate your key message within 15, 30, or 60 seconds.
+Focus on one primary benefit or call-to-action rather than multiple points.
+For guidance, check create a television ad that captivates.

 Start with a compelling hook that grabs attention within the first few seconds.
 Use clear, simple language that your target audience understands.
 End with a strong call-to-action that tells viewers exactly what you want them to do.